vamb/aboutus/en-US/terms/tnc.md

 (d) post, promote or transmit through the Platform or Services any Prohibited Materials;

-(e) interfere with another’s utilization and enjoyment of the Platform or Services;
+(e) interfere with another’s utilization of the Platform or Services;

 (f) use or upload, in any way, any software or material that contains, or which you have reason to suspect that contains, viruses, damaging components, malicious code or harmful components which may impair or corrupt the Platform’s data or damage or interfere with the operation of another Customer’s computer or mobile device or the Platform or Services; and